dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/resource-permalinks.md

 - `HOST`: the hostname of the ARK resolver.
 - `NAAN`: the Name Assigning Authority Number (NAAN) that the ARK resolver uses.
-- `VERSION`: the version of the Knora ARK URL format being used (always 1 for now).
+- `VERSION`: the version of the Knora ARK URL format being used.
 - `PROJECT`: the @ref:[short code](knora-iris.md#project-short-codes) of the
   project that the resource belongs to.
 - `RESOURCE_UUID`: the resource's @ref:[UUID](knora-iris.md#iris-for-data),
-  after processing described below.
+  with an added check digit, and with the `-` character (which is reserved in ARK) escaped as `=`.
 - `TIMESTAMP`: an optional timestamp indicating that the ARK URL represents the state of the resource at a specific time in the past.
 The format of the timestamp is an [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html)